alexgg278/cluster-simulation-scheduling/README.md

-# cluster-simulatuion-scheduling
+# Policy gradient Scheduler

-## Directory and files

-### Under the ***/scripts*** you can find the python files:
+This repo contains the code and the results of two scheduling experiments performed in a simulated computing cluster.
+The files and the results corresponding to each experiment are contained in the following folders:

+* ***/Affinity based scheduling***
+  * *node.py*: Contains the node class of the simulated cluster.
-1. node.py: Contains the class Node()
+  * *job.py*: Contains the job class of the simulated cluster.
-2. job.py: Contains the class Job()
+  * *environment.py*: Contains the environment class (whole cluster).
-3. functions_cluster.py: Contains the different functions used in the cluster
+  * *functions.py*: Contains all the functions used in the simulation.
-4. run_simulation.py: Defines parameters of the simulation and runs simulation
+  * *parameters.py*: Contains the parameters class, where the different parameters of the simulation are set.

-To run the simulation just run run_simulation.py

-The output are a set of timeseries plot of the performance of the cluster and the average time of execution of all the jobs during the simulation

-### Under the ***/notebooks*** you can find the cluster_simulation.ipynb:

-This notebook contains all the code of all the previous scripts in a single notebook.

-To run it, just run all the cells.

-# READ

-Currently the scheduling optimization is located in the branch RL_optimization of the repo.

-The files are the following:
+  * *default_scheduler.py*: Contains a standard scheduler to perform as a baseline comparison with respec to our scheduler.
+  * *policy_network.py*: Contains the policy gradient scheduler.
+  * *main.py*: It is the file that runs the experiment.

+* ***/Distance based scheduling***
+  * *node.py*: Contains the node class of the simulated cluster.
-1. node.py: Contains the class Node()
+  * *job.py*: Contains the job class of the simulated cluster.
-2. job.py: Contains the class Job()
+  * *environment.py*: Contains the environment class (whole cluster).
-3. functions_cluster.py: Contains the different functions used in the cluster and the simulation
+  * *functions.py*: Contains all the functions used in the simulation.
-4. run_simulation.py: Defines parameters of the simulation and runs simulation
-5. parameters.py: A class that initialize all the general parameters of the simulation and of the optimization.
+  * *parameters.py*: Contains the parameters class, where the different parameters of the simulation are set.
-6. policy_network.py: A class incluiding the RL policy gradient algorithm and the methods to be optimized and to execute actions.
-7. environment.py: A class containing modelling the cluster environment for the simulation (rewards, observation, step, etc..)
+  * *policy_network.py*: Contains the policy gradient scheduler.
+  * *main.py*: It is the file that runs the experiment.

+Additionally there are two other folders:

+* ***/slides***: Contains the slides explaining the experiment.
+In order to understund the logic behind the experiment read them.

+* ***/other***: Contains additional files.

+## Description

+The goal of this proyect was to prove that RL learning algorithms such as, policy gradient are useful to perform the task of scheduling in computing clusters, where a lot of telemetry data is generated.

+For more information regarding the experiments and the followed methodology consult the slides.

+### Affinity based scheduling

+* Experiment schema

+* Results

+### Distance based scheduling

+* Experiment schema

+* Results